 The hull is made of fibreglass.
 Generally, a hull made of fibreglass requires only a minimum of maintenance during the sailing season.
 And outside the sailing season, just bottom cleaning and perhaps anti-fouling painting once a year - a few hours of work, that's all.

-The hull is a double hull which improves the indoor climate.
+The hull is a sandwich construction which improves the indoor climate.
 Especially when the water is colder than the air in the cabin, then the double hull insulates against cold water and reduce the condense water in the cabin.

 The interior is like many other boats made of mahogany.
 Mahogany belongs to the hardwood species, known for being water-repellent and resistant to decay.
 It has an attractive wood grain and holds wood polish and varnish well.